wpexpertsio/login-designer/readme.txt

 Please reach out via the official [plugin support forum](https://wordpress.org/support/plugin/login-designer).

 == Changelog ==

+= 1.1.7, March 26, 2017 =
+* New:   Replace all controls with Underscore Javascript Customizer controls
+* New:   Add new custom logo mobile height and width controls, viewable when the mobile previewer is triggered
+* New:   Add middle and upper right options for displaying the Login Designer mark
+* New:   Apply primay gallery image colors to the Login Designer mark
+* Fix:   Button shadow opacity now hides if there's no shadow applied
+* Fix:   Add proper styling to the checkbox Customizer event trigger
+* Fix:   Form transparency toggle now properly triggers the display of the form background control
+* Tweak: Improve Customizer UI styles
+* Tweak: Alphabetize controls within panels that have many styles
+* Tweak: PHPCS + Stylelint support

 = 1.1.6, February 16, 2017 =
 * New:   Add a plugin feedback notice that displays one week after installation